AbithShah/WebCrawler/README.md

 This project builds upon and combines work from:
 - [crawl4ai](https://github.com/unclecode/crawl4ai) by unclecode - For the core web crawling functionality
-- Cole Medin [coleam00's Pydantic AI Documentation Crawler](https://github.com/coleam00/ottomator-agents/) - For sitemap crawling and documentation extraction features
+- [coleam00's Pydantic AI Documentation Crawler](https://github.com/coleam00/ottomator-agents/) - For sitemap crawling and documentation extraction features

 Built using:
 - PyQt6 for the graphical interface